-Our executive officers are Jeffrey Busch, our Chief Executive Officer, President and Chairman of our Board; Robert Kiernan, our Chief Financial Officer and Treasurer; Alfonzo Leon, our Chief Investment Officer; Danica Holley, our Chief Operating Officer; Allen Webb, our Senior Vice President, SEC Reporting and Technical Accounting; and Jamie Barber, our General Counsel and Secretary.
+Our executive officers are Jeffrey Busch, our Chief Executive Officer, President and Chairman of our Board of Directors; Robert Kiernan, our Chief Financial Officer and Treasurer; Alfonzo Leon, our Chief Investment Officer; Danica Holley, our Chief Operating Officer; Jamie Barber, our General Counsel and Secretary; and Allen Webb, our Senior Vice President, SEC Reporting and Technical Accounting.
 Because Mr. Busch is also a director of the Company, we have provided his biographical information above.